Ouch! My hand hurts.

 Child practicing handwriting

-There are many reasons your child’s hand may hurt when practicing handwriting.
+There many reasons your child’s hand may hurt when practicing handwriting.
 Typically, it is from decreased strength.
 The hard part is that the strength isn’t just from the hand.
 It is from the core, shoulder, forearm, wrist, and then hand.
+We talk in Occupational Therapy about proximal stability before distal mobility.
+Meaning, you have to have a strong base of support in order to have string fine motor skills.
+You also have to have strong interest in and attention for these tasks.

 Reduce Handwriting Pain By Increasing Strength